I am a second-career RN who took an unconventional path into the nursing profession.

-One day after a lot of soul searching I finally decided to go back to school and earn a BSN.
+One day after a lot of soul searching, I finally decided to go back to school and earn a BSN.
 My sales counterparts couldn’t believe I would leave the medical device industry after what most would consider a very financially successful career.
-I tried to explain the best I could – that I wanted to be a part of something bigger then myself.
+I tried to explain the best I could – that I wanted to be a part of something bigger than myself.
 And medical sales just wasn’t doing it for me anymore.

 I wanted to jump into procedures as a part of the medical team.

-More importantly though, I was continually drawn to help people and learn clinical life-saving skills.
+More importantly though, I was continually drawn to help people and learn life-saving clinical skills.
 I was tired of going home every day feeling as if I wasn’t doing enough with my life to make the world better.

 Sounds a little cliche, I know.
-But this little voice in my head kept telling me that one day all I was going to say about my life was that I was a “sales person.”
+But this little voice in my head kept telling me that one day all I was going to say about my life was that I was a “salesperson.”
 And I wanted more than that.

 So one day, l quit my career and went back to school to earn my RN.